Oceanswave/lorgnette/README.md

 Allows a user to display Pluralsight videos as a Kiosk.
 ---

+Ever want to repurpose that big display in the lobby to show super-awesome Pluralsight videos to make your customers agog at your firm's tech-savvyness?

-You've got your HDMI cable out and hooked up your laptop to your bigscreen and you're ready to have a Pluralsight marathon!
+Or perhaps you want to watch a bunch of Pluralsight videos at one time?
+You've got your HDMI cable out and hooked your laptop to your bigscreen and you're ready to have a Pluralsight marathon!

 But Pluralsight prompts you every 6-10 minutes to continue the module.
 Ug!
-Who has time for all that modal dialog button pressing?!
+Who has time for all that "continue module" modal dialog button pressing?!

 Needlessly click no longer!
 Lorgnette is here to save the day!
-Binge watch Pluralsight videos from the comfort of your couch.
+Display Pluralsight as a Kiosk in your lobby or Binge watch Pluralsight videos from the comfort of your couch.

 #####What it does: